SB-3262

 Enforcement Authority

-Dual enforcement.
-The Attorney General may bring a civil action against an operator to enforce the Act and may seek injunctive relief and civil penalties.
-A user who suffers a measurable financial, physical, or psychological injury directly and proximately caused by an operator's violation of Section 15 (mandatory user safeguards) may bring a private civil action.
-The private right of action requires proof of measurable injury proximately caused by the violation.
-Section 230 of the Communications Decency Act is not a defense to any cause of action brought under the Act.
-Additionally, injuries proximately caused by a violation or by a reasonably foreseeable harmful output resulting from negligent or defective design, training, or architecture are actionable as product defect claims.
+Attorney General may bring a civil action to enforce the Act and seek injunctive relief and civil penalties.
+Private right of action available to users who suffer measurable financial, physical, or psychological injury directly and proximately caused by an operator's violation of Section 15 (mandatory user safeguards).
+Section 25(a) also provides that injuries proximately caused by a violation of the Act or by reasonably foreseeable harmful output from negligent or defective design, training, or architecture are actionable as product defect claims.
+Immunity under Section 230 of the Communications Decency Act is not a defense.

 Penalties

-AG enforcement: civil penalty of up to $5,000 per negligent violation or $10,000 per intentional violation, plus injunctive relief.
-Private right of action (Section 15 violations only): the greater of actual damages or statutory damages of $5,000 per violation, plus injunctive relief and reasonable attorney's fees and costs.
-Private plaintiffs must prove measurable financial, physical, or psychological injury directly and proximately caused by the violation.
-Product defect claims are also available for injuries proximately caused by negligent or defective design, training, or architecture.
+AG enforcement: civil penalty of up to $5,000 per violation for negligent violations or $10,000 per violation for intentional violations, plus injunctive relief.
+Private right of action (Section 15 violations only): greater of actual damages or $5,000 per violation in statutory damages, plus injunctive relief and reasonable attorney's fees and costs.
+Private plaintiffs must demonstrate measurable financial, physical, or psychological injury directly and proximately caused by the violation.
+Section 25(a) also authorizes product defect claims for injuries proximately caused by negligent or defective design, training, or architecture of a companion AI product.

 Who Is Covered